-The ALG Defense AKT trigger is a drop-in, single-stage trigger designed specifically for the AK47 and AK74 platforms.
+The ALG Defense AKT trigger is a drop-in, single-stage trigger explicitly designed for the AK47 and AK74 platforms.
 The AKT features a smoother and shorter trigger pull than most stock triggers.

 It is ideal for both combat and home defense use.
 It is machined from triple alloy steel and has a corrosion-resistant Manganese Phosphated finish.
 This trigger features a unique trigger bow known as the lightning bow.
-This gives a very comfortable feel during use while enhancing the trigger control too.
+That gives an extraordinarily comfortable feel during use while enhancing the trigger control too.

 The AKT lightens the trigger pull a considerable amount, much more than a stock trigger does.
-This makes the firearm easier to discharge.
-Therefore, it’s important to recognize this and consider if a light trigger pull is the most suitable and safe option for your shooting purposes.
+That makes the firearm easier to discharge.
+Therefore, it’s essential to recognize this and consider if a light trigger pull is the most suitable and safe option for your shooting purposes.

 I liked the trigger’s pull weight, which is just over 3 lbs, and I found it had a smooth and non-gritty feel.
 It gave an impressively tight sweep, a snappy reset, and a quick follow-up shot.
 What’s more, installing the trigger kit is super easy.